Arbor Hills Nature Preserve

 - Pavilion (click here for reservation information for the pavilion)

 During periods of wet weather natural surface trails will be closed to prevent erosion and trail damage.
 This may last a few days beyond the wet weather in order to allow trails time to dry appropriately.

-The designated off-road bike trail is currently open.
+The designated off-road bike trail is closed.

 Watch a video of the Mountain Bike Trails at Arbor Hills.